PhilemonPhilippin/PhilemonPhilippin/README.md

 - Looking for a 2 or 3 month unpaid internship for a .NET Junior Developer role in Belgium, in the surroundings of Brussels,
 - Working on my new project InnoCheffing, the more ambitious rewrite of my Kitchen web application,
-- Developing functionalities for the Wix website of a non-profit association in the cultural sector,
+- Developing functionalities for the Wix website of a non-profit association in the cultural sector ([Les Trouvères](https://www.lestrouveres.com/)),
 - (this is paused for the moment) Studying for Harvard CS50’s Introduction to Computer Science certification.

 # Projects